About these ads

 This weekend our boys, once again, amazed friends by eating vegetables.
 And it wasn’t even pizza.
 They ate winter squash, green beans, salad (with garlic, cilantro and cabbage), sliced kolhrabi, beets…

 We always get comments on this, apparent, oddity.
 Our five-year old and two-year old beg us for carrots and green beans.
-I’ve been known to complain to my sister that Henry ate all the carrots and now I don’t have enough for tonight’s dinner.
+I’ve been known to complain to my sister that H ate all the carrots and now I don’t have enough for tonight’s dinner.
 And I’ve had to hide tomatoes from them.

 People always ask how we got them to be this way.
 My number one rule is that I’m not a short order cook.
 What I make for dinner is what we all eat together.
 No exceptions.
 Besides that, here are my tips on how to get your kids to eat their vegetables:

 1. Grow Veggies.
 It is cool to see something go from seed to plant to fruit to table.
 Let them plant.
 Let them water.
 Let them harvest.
 I betcha they’ll eat it.
-If I ask Henry which vegetables taste the best, the ones from the garden or those from the store, his answer is not surprising… the garden!
+If I ask H which vegetables taste the best, the ones from the garden or those from the store, his answer is not surprising… the garden!

 2. Let Them Shop.
-After the garden, Henry likes vegetables in this order: “The Farm” (our CSA), the farmer’s market, then the store.
+After the garden, H likes vegetables in this order: “The Farm” (our CSA), the farmer’s market, then the store.
 He loves knowing where his food comes from.
 Our dinner conversation typically involves some, “where is this from” Q & A. He is more invested in the farm vegetables, because he has seen the ground it was grown in.
 The farm is fun.
 He like the farmers market because we talk it up, and because he usually gets to pick something out to take home.
 But even at the grocery store, he gets to weigh in on choices.
 “Would you rather have kale or broccoli for dinner this week?”
 Making a choice, gives them an investment in eating the vegetable later.

 3. Let them cook.
 Even little kids can pull up a step stool and wash carrots and potatoes.
 Older kids can stir the onions as they sauté.
 If they’ve helped make it, they are more likely to want to help eat it.
 Putting work into it makes it more appealing.